TheKnorx/Game_of_Assembly/README.md

-# GameOfLive_ASM
+# Game_of_Assembly
 Game of life in assembly
 ## Usage:
 `main <field-width> <field-height> <amount of generations>`<br>
-Note that both, the width and the height, ARE NOT to exceed 4 bytes in size and the multiplication of them also SHOULD NOT exceed 4 bytes in size<br>
-Bigger width and field sizes cause undefined behavior.
-Additionally note that if the multiplication (=field area) of them exceeds 4 bytes, we modify the value with: `2^32 mod <result>`.
-Just like the behavior of a C-style int variable on overflow.

 ## Building:
 To build the project use the provided Makefile with the command `make`.
-The program need 64 bit and runs only on intel architecture!
+The program runs only on Intel 64bit x86 architecture!
 Also it was only tested on Linux and will most likely not work on Windows (- I mean why should it, its Windows.
 What do you expect?)

 # Code Conventions:
 ## Function calls